Merkoba/Meltdown/README.md

 `GPU` might not work for all users.
 It has only been tested for `AMD` in certain systems.

-They only turn on when local models are used.
-And they turn off after a short time after the last response.
+The monitors turn off a short time after the last response (1 minute).
-These can be configured.

 For example `--system-suspend 5` turns off the monitors after 5 minutes since last use.